 \subsubsection{Pairing process}

 We follow closely the pairing process introduced in \cite{cheng_global_2015}.
 Recall that the tropical cyclone tracks are available at six-hourly time resolution and can be made continuous in time and space through straight line interpolation.
-Along each of these TC tracks, we seek Argo profiles that reported within $\pm 8^\circ$ (longitude/latitude) and within $-12$ days before and $+20$ days after each location on the tropical cyclone track.
-We partition these profiles into the \emph{\TextBefore{}} set ($-12$ days before to $-2$ days before) and the \emph{\TextAfter{}} set ($-2$ days before to $+20$ days after).
+Along each of these TC tracks, we seek Argo profiles that reported within $\pm 8^\circ$ (longitude/latitude) and within $12$ days before to $20$ days after each location on the tropical cyclone track.
+We partition these profiles into the \emph{\TextBefore{}} set ($-12$ to $-2$ days relative to the TC) and the \emph{\TextAfter{}} set ($-2$ to $+20$ days relative to the TC).
 These two sets contain the profiles that are incidental to the TC.
 The \TextBefore{} and \TextAfter{} time ranges are chosen primarily to accommodate sampling constraints posed by the Argo network; specifically, most floats sample on a ten-day frequency.
 Therefore, the \TextBefore{} time range of $-12$ to $-2$ days ensures that each float can contribute at least one \TextBefore{} profile.
 The \TextAfter{} time range allows for at least two \TextAfter{} profiles from a given float (assuming they fit a nearness condition detailed in the sequel).
 The \TextAfter{} profiles begin at $-2$ days to hedge against storm effects prior to passage and is consistent with the pairing process introduced by \cite{cheng_global_2015}.